-In my view, this Calvinist theory of knowledge runs contrary to what is taught in the sacred pages of Scripture.
+In my view, not only is the rejection of natural theology problematic, but also, this Calvinist theory of knowledge runs contrary to what is taught in the Sacred Pages of Scripture.
 In addition to the mistaken doctrine of Sola Scriptura, there is a peculiar misinterpretation of texts that seem to clearly support the use of natural theology to rationally demonstrate the existence and attributes of God apart from special revelation.

 Here are some of the key passages I have in mind,